fusionprogguy/Fretboard/README.md

 ```
 'dim':['diminished','1','b3','b5'],
 ```
-The first quote 'dim' would be how you'd enter it in [settings.txt](settings.txt).
+The first quote 'dim' would be how you'd enter it under 'Chord Name:' in [settings.txt](settings.txt).
 The second quote 'diminished' might be spelled out when the program runs and shows you chords for 12 keys for the diminished scale, for instance.

-If you wanted to add a new tuning for an instrument such as a 7-string guitar, with the tuning name 'Big Guitar', you'd use a format of <instrument> <string no> <short tuning name> : [<list of open string notes>] eg.
+If you wanted to add a new tuning for an instrument such as a 7-string guitar, with the tuning name 'Big Guitar', you'd use a format of _instrument_ _string no_ _short tuning name_ : [_list of open string notes_] eg.
 ```
     'Guitar 7 Big Guitar': ['G', 'C', 'E', 'G', 'C', 'E', 'G'],
 ```